muratk5n/thirdwave/en/README.md

 :) There is no such thing as "Turk".
 Just like there are no Italians, Irish, or "African-Americans" in US.
 People have bizarre ideas on culture, nationhood, and their interactions thereof..
-It all helps someone else's agenda (that's why it's there), and is pushed heavily through MSM.
+It usually only helps someone else's agenda (that's why it's there), and is pushed heavily through MSM.
 Is it valid?
 Or even still useful?
 Needs to be thought about..

 ---